 Paragraph 11.11., amend to read:

 ‘11.11.
 The requirement for the height of the lower edge of LPD as specified in paragraphs 12.8. and 15.6. as amended by the 02 series of amendments are not compulsory for the purpose of granting type-approval to the 02 series of amendment, until 1 September 2034 2044.
 These exemptions shall remain applicable in the case of extensions of approvals first granted before 1 September 2034 2044.’

-Proposal for amendment of ECE/TRANS/WP.29/GRSG/2025/12
+Paragraph 13.3., amend to read:

+"13.3.
+Vehicles where any LPD (e.g. fixed, removable, foldable, adjustable, etc.) is incompatible with their on-road use may be partly or fully exempted from this Regulation, subject to the decision of the Type Approval Authority."

+13.3.1.
+For vehicles of category N2G, N3G and their vehicle bodywork (1), where any LPD is incompatible with their off-road use, the Type Approval Authority may decide that the lower edge of LPD shall at no point be more than 550mm above the ground.

+- Bodywork, chassis parts or other components, such that, by virtue of their shape and characteristics, these elements can be regarded as totally or partially fulfilling the function of the LPD.

+Paragraph 16.2., amend to read:

+"16.2.
+Vehicles where any LPD (e.g. fixed, removable, foldable, adjustable, etc.) is incompatible with their on-road use may be partly or fully exempted from this Regulation, subject to the decision of the Type Approval Authority."

+16.2.1.
+For vehicles of category N2G, N3G and their vehicle bodywork (1), where any LPD is incompatible with their off-road use, the Type Approval Authority may decide that the lowe edge of LPD shall at no point be more than 550mm above the ground.

+- Bodywork, chassis parts or other components, such that, by virtue of their shape and characteristics, these elements can be regarded as totally or partially fulfilling the function of the LPD."

 “

 ‘Paragraph 11.12., amend to read:

 11.12.
 Notwithstanding the transitional provisions above, Contracting Parties whose application of this Regulation comes into force [on or] after the date of entry into force of the 02 most recent series of amendments are not obliged to accept approvals which were granted in accordance with paragraph 11.11. of the 02 series of amendments and any of the preceding series of amendments to this Regulation.
-If such a Contracting Party chooses not to accept approvals which were granted in accordance with paragraph 11.11. of the 02 series of amendments to this Regulation, it shall notify the Secretariat accordingly and it shall not grant such approvals itself”.”
+If such a Contracting Party chooses not to accept approvals which were granted in accordance with paragraph 11.11. of the 02 series of amendments to this Regulation, it shall notify the Secretariat accordingly

 II.
 Justification